 - Manage your schedule or calendar better.
 The best way to do this is to plan our days instead of reacting to anything that comes our way.
 This may mean batching activities together.
 For example, we can specify a certain time during the day where we’ll check and respond to emails and phone calls.
 We can also do similar tasks together rather than spreading them throughout our day.

-Implementing such a strategy can easily save us an hour of non-productive time each week.
+Implementing such a strategy can easily save us an hour of non-productive time every day.
 This means we’ve gained up to 12.5 hours each week just by making these five changes.

 Doing this can save anywhere between 30 minutes to an hour everyday.
 If we use a savings of 30 minutes daily, that will result in a gain of 2.5 hours per week, which takes our total gain back to 7.5 hours.